TCashion/open_hands/README.md

-# Open hands technical project
+# Open Hands Technical Project

-This repository contains a fullstack Tic Tac Toe project with a React + TypeScript frontend and a Python FastAPI backend.
+Welcome to the fullstack Tic Tac Toe app!
+This project features a modern React + TypeScript frontend and a Python FastAPI backend, with SQLite keeping score as the database of record.

-- Instructions for running the app:
+## How to Run the App

-See below
+Check out the setup instructions below to get both the frontend and backend running locally.
+It’s quick and easy—just follow the steps!

-- A brief description of your approach:
+## Approach & Architecture

-I stood up a full-stack tic-tac-toe app with a React frontend, python backend, and SQLite database.
-The database is the source of truth for the game.
+I built a full-stack Tic Tac Toe game using React for the user interface, FastAPI for the backend logic, and SQLite as the persistent game state.
+The backend acts as the single source of truth, ensuring every move is tracked and validated.

-- What AI tools you used and how:
+## AI Tools Used

-I used Github Copilot Chat (Agent mode! this is my first time using this).
-I prompted the tool to help me write boilerplate code, then troubleshoot when I ran into issue.
+I leveraged GitHub Copilot Chat (my first time using Agent Mode!) to accelerate development.
+Copilot helped generate boilerplate code, debug issues, and streamline the build process.

-- Anything that didn’t go as planned or you'd improve with more time
+## Challenges & Future Improvements

-I ran into problems with tailwind styling, mainly getting colors to render, as well as layout.
-I'm fairly satisfied with the game, so styling and layout would be my next concern.
-Then, more features!
+Tailwind CSS gave me issues with color rendering.
+While the game is fully functional, I’d love to polish the styling and layout next.
+After that, I’d want to build out new features and enhancements!

 ## Project Structure
 - `src/frontend/` — Vite React + TypeScript app with Tailwind CSS and Redux Toolkit.